typst-community/tytanic/docs/book/src/guides/tests.md

    Summary [ 0s  44ms 762µs] 1/1 tests run: all 1 failed
 ```

-`tytanic` has compared the reference output from the original `Hello World` document to the new document and determined that they don't match.
+Tytanic has compared the reference output from the original `Hello World` document to the new document and determined that they don't match.
 It also told you where you can inspect the difference, the `<project>/tests/my-test` contains a `diff` directory.
 You can take a look to see what changed, you can also take a look at the `out` and `ref` directories, these contain the output of the current test and the expected reference output respectively.